DLaxV-Community-Projects-Hub/Open-Shot-Clock/README.md

 Feel free to customize your Open Shot Clock to your needs.
 For this purpose you can find the design files in the cad and pcb folders and the source code in the code folder.
 If you have ideas how to improve the Open Shot Clock and you need support for the integration or you want to share the benefits with the community please get in touch with us.

+## Acknowledgement

+Many thanks to [Ulf](https://github.com/ulf) for some initial inspiration in the approach to develop a LED shot clock.
+If you are looking out for a minimal and cheap setup for small indoor fields without obsticals have a look to [Ulf´s basketball shot clock tutotial](http://shotclock.de/)!
+With minor changes to the app it is possible to start with 30 seconds on the clock for lacrosse instead of 24 as for basketball.

 ## Authors